AU-ExoMars/PCOT/mkdocs/docs/userguide/canvas.md

 # The Canvas and its optional views

 Most nodes and inputs use a **canvas** to display some bands of an image as RGB.
 This will take up a large proportion of their view - in some cases all of it.
 It is worth discussing in some detail.
-Another is shown below as the entire control area for an actual *input* node, which brings one of the four inputs into the graph.
+A canvas is shown below as the entire control area for an  *input* node, which brings one of the four inputs into the graph.

 ![!An open *input 0* node|inputnode](inputnode.png)